edervishaj/walking-bus/README.md

 problem we want to find the feasible spanning tree, rooted in 0, for graph G with the minimum number of leaves (primary objective function).
-A spanning tree is consider as feasible in the walking bus problem if no node is distant from 0 more than alpha times the shortest path from the node to 0 (that is c i,0 ).
+A spanning tree is consider as feasible in the walking bus problem if no node is distant from 0 more than alpha times the shortest path from the node to 0 (that is c<sub>0,j</sub>).
 The walking bus problem takes also into account an additional objective function that is the minimization of the total dangerousness of the paths selected as routes for the walking bus (secondary objective function).
-The total dangerousness is computed as the sum of the risk (d ij ) associated with all the arcs composing the walking bus network.
+The total dangerousness is computed as the sum of the risk (d<sub>i,j</sub>) associated with all the arcs composing the walking bus network.
 This objective function is less important than the minimization of the number of leaves and it is only used in order to differentiate among solutions with the same number of leaves.